erpua/Polymer_2/README.md

 Install the latest version of Bower.

-- npm install -g bower
+- Install bower components globally => npm install -g bower
-  Install Polymer CLI.

-npm install -g polymer-cli
+- Install Polymer CLI globally => npm install -g polymer-cli

 - polymer init
   ?
 Which starter template would you like to use?